openservicemesh/osm-docs/content/en/docs/guides/ha_scale/perf-scale.md

 #### Ingress traffic

 In this test, the load generator is deployed outside of the mesh.
 The requests enter the mesh via [IngressBackend](https://docs.openservicemesh.io/docs/guides/traffic_management/ingress/#ingressbackend-api).
-Therefore, the request only goes through one Envoy sidecar instead of two.

-We compared three scenarios:
+We compared these three scenarios:

-* Normal: load generator is inside the mesh.
-Request goes through 2 sidecars.
+* Normal: The load generator is inside the mesh.
+The request goes through 2 sidecars.
-* Ingress: load generator is outside the mesh.
-Request goes through 1 sidecar.
+* Ingress: The load generator is outside the mesh.
+The request goes through only 1 sidecar.
 * No OSM installed: Request does not go through any sidecar.

-The test result shows that the latency of the ingress scenario is significantly lower than the normal scenario.
-The ingress scenario is roughly equal to the results of the scenario without OSM installed.
-This result shows that a single Envoy sidecar does add latency overhead.
+The test result shows that in the ingress scenario, the request latency is significantly lower than the normal scenario.
+It confirms that request going through an extra Envoy sidecar does add latency overhead.
 This complies with our expectation.

 <p align="center">
   <img src="/docs/images/perf/latency-ingress.png" width="650"/>